 A doctorate usually lasts between three and five years.
 It is important to start thinking about financing for a doctorate at an early stage and to work with your first supervisor to find a solution before you start your studies.

 Doctoral students should consider preparing a competitive application for a scholarship or a project position during the first project phase in order to continue and successfully complete their doctorate within the framework of third-party funding.
-Information on funding opportunities (Doc.CH, Swiss National Science Foundation, University of Basel research fund, foundations, etc.) and the University of Basel advisory services can be found on the relevant webpage of the Office of Early Career Researchers’ Development.
+Information on funding opportunities (Doc.CH, Swiss National Science Foundation, University of Basel research fund, foundations, etc.) and the University of Basel advisory services can be found on the relevant webpage of the Career Advancement Office.
 The Research Professional database is anotherstructured tool for identifying suitable financing options.

 Printing cost contributions for dissertations